-Purchasing a home in Idaho does not have to be complicated, especially if you have a trusted local loan officer on your side.
-In this article, we will go over what qualities your ID loan officer should have and why it is beneficial to work with a local loan officer.
+Purchasing a home in Idaho does not have to be complicated, especially if you have a trusted local loan officer (LO) on your side.
+In this article, we will go over what qualities your Idaho mortgage loan officer should have and why it is beneficial to work with a salaried LO.

 Moreover, your local loan officer should be reachable.
 One of the best characteristics an Idaho mortgage loan officer can possess is responsiveness.
 Your loan officer should also welcome questions.
 Aside from addressing all of your concerns, the best loan officer should also take the time to ask you questions to determine what your financial situation is and what course of action would benefit you the most.
 Other qualities to look for in the right Idaho loan officer include:

-- Being organized – In order to be successful in the mortgage industry, one has to be able to create and keep up with a structured schedule, listing every to-do that must be completed.
+- Being organized – In order to be successful in the mortgage industry, one has to be able to create and keep up with an automated mortgage system, listing every to-do that must be completed.

-- Being Informed – Your loan officer should be continuously learning more about his or her field.
+- Being informed – Your loan officer should be continuously learning more about his or her field.
 The mortgage industry is an ever-changing field, so keeping up to date is critical.
-Your prospective ID State loan officer should also be willing and able to discuss other important Idaho loan programs.
+Your prospective Idaho mortgage loan officer should also be willing and able to discuss other important Idaho loan programs.